AsThingsFallApart/Golden/README.md

-# mySQL-jConnector
+# Golden
 Query a mySQL database using a Java GUI

 INSTALLING NECESSARY DEPENDENCIES:
 --------------------------------------------------

-Repository 'mySQL-jConnector' depends on 'Connector/J' by Oracle MySQL Project Engineering Team.
+Golden depends on 'Connector/J' by Oracle MySQL Project Engineering Team.

 The Connector/J .jar file can be downloaded at https://dev.mysql.com/downloads/connector/j/.